Korean paper: Characteristics

 Hanji is a very reputable paper among Asians, and it is famous for its durability.
-The fact that other historical print papers have to be preserved in special containers when hanji papers can still be displayed in museums proves this fact.
+While other historical print papers have to be preserved in special containers, hanji papers can still be displayed in museums proves.
 The oldest text made of hanji currently existing in Korea, Mugujeonggwang, is still well preserved after about 800 years.

 Hanji is a good ventilator, but it also acts as an insulator.
 Traditional Koreans covered their wooden doors with hanji because it would cool down in the summer and make them warm during winter.

 In March 2006, there was a lamp festival in Paris, France.
 Many sizes and colors of lamps were lighted in the Boulogne park.
 Soon after the festival started, there was a sudden rain, and people panicked.
 They were worried that all the lamps would turn off.
 However, lamps made out of traditional hanji did not turn off.
 It did not let the rain through, protecting candle lights within, and it portrayed one of the many advantages of hanji.

 The bark from mulberry trees contain lignin and holocellulose, which contribute to the durability of hanji.
 Ordinary paper has a pH level of 4–5.5, meaning that it is acidic.
 If paper has a low pH level (more acidic), it is completely decomposed in 100 years.
 Hanji, however, uses Hibiscus Manihot, which has a pH level of 7 and does not get dismantled easily.